UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Veterans can achieve long-term financial stability through home efficiency upgrades and utilizing available assistance programs.

-Once you are settled, shift your focus to long-term savings.
-Utilizing VA utility assistance programs and efficiency upgrades can significantly lower your monthly overhead.
-It is about making your home as resilient and efficient as possible.
+Once you are fully unpacked and settled, shift your operational focus to long-term savings.
+Utilizing veteran utility assistance programs and efficiency upgrades can significantly lower your monthly overhead.
+If you face financial hardship during or after your military transition, rely on the safety nets designed specifically to support you and your family.

 Couple in new home with completed checklist tablet next to a list of utility setup benefits.